 Adulthood & Aging

-The Independent Living Movement grew out of the Disability Rights Movement of the 1970’s, advocating for self-determination, self-respect, and equal opportunities for individuals with disabilities.
+The Independent Living Movement grew out of the Disability Rights Movement of the 1970’s, advocating for self-determination, self-respect, and equal opportunities for people with disabilities.
 Independent Living means being included fully in the community.
 The movement sought to end the “special but separate” mentality.

 Centers for Independent Living (CILs)

 Ed Roberts (1939-1995), known as “The Father of Independent Living,” founded the first CIL in 1972 in Berkeley, California.
-He fought throughout his life to enable all individuals with disabilities to fully participate in society.
+He fought throughout his life to enable all people with disabilities to fully participate in society.
 He organized a group, “The Rolling Quads,” to protest the inaccessible University of Berkeley campus.
-CILs are non-profit organizations that are places of action and coalition, where individuals with disabilities learn empowerment and develop the skills necessary to make lifestyle choices.
+CILs are non-profit organizations that are places of action and coalition, where people with disabilities learn empowerment and develop the skills necessary to make lifestyle choices.